nofyso/cirno-phi-chart-snapshot/README.md

 ## Building & Running

+### Build from source

-To build or run the project, use one of the following tasks:
+To build or run the project from source, clone this repo and use one of the following tasks:

 | Task                          | Description                                                          |
 |-------------------------------|----------------------------------------------------------------------|